sandialabs/slycat/docs/GET-Remote-File.rst

 Returns the file contents in the body of the response.
 The content-type of the response is automatically determined based on the filename.

+If there is an error, returns application/json containing a `message` field with a human-readable description of the problem, and an optional `hint` field with a description of how to fix the problem.

 Examples
 --------